-229Ia Piano Ensemble (.5)
+MUSG 229Ia Piano Ensemble (.5)

 Prerequisite: instructor's permission.
 Open by audition to pianists accompanying through the music department.
 Offered during spring semester, the ensemble culminates in a concert of piano ensemble literature.
+Offered alternate years.

-Music lessons (MUSL)
+Music lessons - MUSL

-1xx Applied Lessons (1)

-1xxI Applied Lessons (1)
+MUSL 1xx Applied Lessons (1) MUSL 1xxI Applied Lessons (1)

 Prerequisite for voice, piano, harpsichord, composition and improvisation: instructor's permission.
 Private applied lessons at the MUSL 100 level provide the student with individualized instruction of one half-hour per week in the registered instrumental or vocal area.
 The course includes the study of musicianship, technique and performance appropriate to the student's level and ability.
-Over the course of several semesters, the student will study works from all major historical styles applicable to a particular instrument or voice.
-The student is required to attend one departmental recital per semester of lessons.
+Over the course of several semesters, the student will study works from all major historical styles applicable to a particular performance medium.
+The student is required to attend a departmental recital and performance once per semester or Music Major Seminar.
 For beginning voice students, music reading ability is normally a prerequisite.
 Beginning piano students take MUS 117I, 118I, 219I and 218I.
 Private applied lessons are available in the areas of voice, brass, keyboard, percussion, strings, woodwinds, and jazz improvisation.
 Class lessons are available at the discretion of the instructor; a minimum of three persons is necessary to constitute a class, which meets for 50 minutes per week at 1 semester hour credit.

-3xxI Applied Lessons (2)
+MUSL 3xxI Applied Lessons (2)

 Prerequisite: instructor's permission.
 Private applied lessons at the MUSL 300 level provide the student with individualized instruction of one hour per week in the registered instrumental or vocal area.
 The course includes intensive study of musicianship, technique and performance.
-Over the course of several semesters, the student will study works from all major historical styles applicable to a particular instrument or voice.
-Students are required to attend one departmental recital per semester.
+Over the course of several semesters, the student will study works from all major historical styles applicable to a particular performance medium.
+Students are required to attend a departmental recital and performance once per semester or Music Major Seminar.
 Private applied lessons are available in the areas of voice, brass, keyboard, percussion, strings, woodwinds, and jazz improvisation.